-Lemongrass is an herb in the citronella family that has a strong citrus flavor profile and a coarse, fibrous texture.
+Lemongrass is an herb in the citronella family with a strong citrus flavor profile and a coarse, fibrous texture.
 It is a versatile herb once you understand how to use its flavors.
-Note that lemongrass is one of those herbs that you will need to understand to be able to use it effectively; however, it is not as intimidating as it might seem at first.
-Consider some of the many lemongrass applications below.
+Lemongrass is one of those herbs you will need to understand to use it effectively; however, it is not as intimidating as it might initially seem.
+Consider some of the delicious lemongrass uses below.

-You can use lemongrass to make a paste — it contains a considerable amount of moisture so that it will take on a paste consistency without the need for you to add liquid.
+You can use lemongrass to make a paste.
+It contains a considerable amount of moisture, so it will take on a paste consistency without needing to add liquid.
 Your best option is to use a mortar and pestle.
 Alternatively, you can buy pre-ground lemongrass paste that might come in a tube or can.

 In Southeast Asian food

-Lemongrass pairs well with coconut milk, ginger and other common ingredients from this part of the world.
+Lemongrass pairs well with coconut milk, ginger, and other common ingredients from this part of the world.
 It also works well in a curry if you grind it to a paste.
 When you are adding lemongrass to a curry, use the paste form of it.
-Lemongrass is popular in Malaysia where it is used in laksa, which a kind of noodle soup that can have a coconut or a tamarind base.
-You will see it used in Vietnamese dishes like bun bo hue (a beef noodle soup) and ga xao sa ot (spicy lemongrass chicken).
+Lemongrass is popular in Malaysia, where it is used in laksa, a kind of noodle soup with either a coconut or a tamarind base.
+It is used in Vietnamese dishes, too, like bun bo hue (a beef noodle soup) and ga xao sa ot (spicy lemongrass chicken.)

 Lemongrass works in raw preparations as well.
 Use it to give your salads a pleasant citrus fragrance.
 Its fibrousness makes it difficult to chew so you should use it in paste form — possibly in your dressing — or use a very sharp knife to slice it thinly and sprinkle on those thin slices very sparingly.